Meet The Wealthiest Person In Every US State

 A four-time college dropout, Brad M. Kelley grew up on a Kentucky farm and made his fortune in discount cigarette brands as well as buying and selling real estate.

-The 58-year-old is married with three daughters, and is the fourth largest landowner in the US as of 2013.
+The 56-year-old is married with three daughters, and is the fourth largest landowner in the U.S. as of 2013.
 According to The Wall Street Journal, he even has a ranch in Florida where he keeps hippos, rhinos, antelopes, and tapirs.

 Source: Wealth-X

-62-year-old Anita Zucker is the CEO of chemical manufacturer InterTech Group, a maker of specialty chemicals, high-tech fibres and precision aircraft parts that she inherited from her husband when he passed away from a brain tumour in 2008.
+Anita Zucker is the chairwoman and CEO of chemical manufacturer InterTech Group, a maker of specialty chemicals, high-tech fibres and precision aircraft parts that she inherited from her husband when he passed away from a brain tumour in 2008.

-She has three children, and also owns the Carolina Ice Palace and 50% of the minor league hockey team the South Carolina Stingrays.
+She has three children, and also owns the Carolina Ice Palace and 50% of the South Carolina Stingrays, a minor league hockey team.

+Thomas Frist is the founder of HCA, the Hospital Corporation of America.
+The entire Frist family is worth a whopping $US5 billion, according to Forbes.

+Frist's company was famously taken private in a 2006 leveraged buyout for $US21 billion.

 Source: Wealth-X